SaarthChahal/ML-DL/README.md

 Decision Trees are versatile and can capture non-linear relationships but may overfit and require careful pruning.

 Random Forests are robust, accurate, and handle non-linearity well, making them suitable for a wide range of tasks.
 They offer a balance between accuracy and computational efficiency.

+MY personal recommendation would be to use Random Forest module as it provides the **highest accuracy**, the computational speed may be slow but speed is not crucial for analyzing data on smokers and drinkers.